-Figure 13Screenshot of an ELA Reading Testlet in Kite Student Portal with Spoken Audio (the READ Icon) Enabled
+An ELA Reading Testlet in Kite Student Portal where Spoken Audio (the READ Icon) is Enabled

 Computer-Delivered Mathematics Testlet Structure

 Mathematics testlets start with an engagement activity that provides a context for the items (Figure 14).
 The engagement activity does not require a response.
 Mathematics testlets are built around a common scenario or activity to investigate related facets of a student's understanding of the targeted content as shown.